Query 10-22b: The effects of Disease-Modifying Anti-Rheumatic Drugs (DMARDs) in Ankylosing Spondylitis (AS)

 The main clinical outcomes are measured by validated measures of disease activity, functional limitation, and quality of life.
 Data on infections requiring hospitalizations are being used to evaluate safety.

-We have submitted a manuscript of our results and have presented the results at the Canadian Rheumatology Association (CRA) meeting in Quebec City, Quebec in February 2015, and the EUropean League Against Rheumatism (EURLA) meeting in Rome, Italy in June 2015.
+We presented the results at the Canadian Rheumatology Association (CRA) meeting in Quebec City, Quebec in February 2015, and the EUropean League Against Rheumatism (EURLA) meeting in Rome, Italy in June 2015.